Keto Churro Chaffle

 How To Reheat Chaffles?

-You can reheat this chaffle recipe in the air fryer, oven, or in a bread toaster.
+You can reheat this chaffle recipe in the air fryer, oven, or bread toaster.

 Set the temperature of your oven or air fryer to a max of 300°F (150°C) and air fry the chaffles for 2-3 minutes, often checking until crispy.